 Our efforts to focus on specialized products and our ability to offer unique speciality alloys to each and every customer has provided us with added resilience in the face of adverse market conditions.
 Our reputation in this niche sector has allowed us to conclude additional long-term sale agreements and to build deeper relationships with our clients.
 In essence, it helped us protect our margins.
-It confirms Afarak's vision of investing in research & development.
-In a market characterised by susceptibility to external factors, it is the speciality products that make us resilient to adverse market conditions.
+In a market characterized by susceptibility to external factors, it is the speciality products that make us resilient to adverse market conditions.